 Abraham Lincoln said this: “Discourage litigation, persuade your neighbors to compromise whenever you can.
 As a peacemaker the lawyer has superior opportunity of being a good man.
 There will still be business enough.”

 For businesspeople embroiled in intellectual property disputes, Lincoln’s words from the 1800s continue to ring true today.

 Mediation is often a cost-effective process by which parties can try to narrow the scope of, or potentially resolve, their disputes.
-Whether pre-litigation or as a result of a court ruling requiring the process, alternative dispute resolutions like mediation, are a path Friedland Vining frequently counsels its clients to follow.
+Whether pre-litigation or as a result of a court ruling requiring the process, alternative dispute resolutions like mediation are paths that Friedland Vining frequently counsels its clients to follow.

-A recognized leader in the field, David is current chair of the Alternate Dispute Resolution Committee within the International Trademark Association, and is on the Association’s Panel of Trademark Mediators.
-He often asked to contribute to legal panels highlighting the benefits of mediation to brand owners, including speaking at both the 2017 and 2018 International Trademark Association Annual Meetings.
+A recognized leader in the mediation field, David is the current chair of the Alternate Dispute Resolution Committee within the International Trademark Association, and is on the Association’s Panel of Trademark Mediators.
+He’s often asked to contribute to legal panels highlighting the benefits of mediation to brand owners, including speaking at both the 2017 and 2018 International Trademark Association Annual Meetings.